amath-idm/post-omicron/README.md

 This repository includes the code for reproducing the results in the manuscript "The changing impact of vaccines in the COVID-19 pandemic".
 The citation for the manuscript is:

-> **The changing impact of vaccines in the COVID-19 pandemic**.
-Cohen JA, Stuart RM, Panovska-Griffiths J, Mudimu E, Abeysuriya RG, Kerr CC, Famulare M, Klein DJ. medRxiv (2022), doi: TBC.
+> **The changing health impact of vaccines in the COVID-19 pandemic: A modeling study**.
+Cohen JA, Stuart RM, Panovska-Griffiths J, Mudimu E, Abeysuriya RG, Kerr CC, Famulare M, Klein DJ. *Cell Reports* (2023), in press.

 ## Organization